EngineerShawn/novacord-xp/test/README.md

 Levels.setURL("mongodb://..."); // You only need to do this ONCE per process.
 ```

-*Examples assume that you have setted up the module as presented in 'Setting Up' section.*
+*Examples assume that you have set up the module as presented in 'Setting Up' section.*
 *Following examples assume that your `Discord.Client` is called `client`.*

 *Following examples assume that your `client.on("messageCreate", message` is called `message`.*